BanuSelinTosun/street-smart/README.md

 ## How to make the app work:

-The app is going to be live soon, and the link will be posted here.
+The app is live here: http://www.street-smart-realty.com/.

 ### Please follow the directions below for having the app working in your local browser.